Updated: May 8

 67. How is the staff trained?

-We all have different definitions of training, with some camps offering broader and deeper training than others.
+We all have different definitions of training, with some camps offering broader and deeper training than others, including such topics as first aid, dispute mediation, and counselling.
 Inquire about specifics.

 68. What is the level of qualifications of their instructors?

 What are the qualifications of the camp’s instructors?
 Are instructor credentials in line with what you would aspire for your child?
 Do the instructors have experience teaching students of relevant age, ability, and ambition?

 69. How well will the instructor get to know my child personally?

 Will different instructors be teaching the same course?
 If so, it will be more difficult for your instructor to provide personal guidance to your child within the limited timeframe of a summer course.
 Find out whether there are structured opportunities built-in to the summer program which allow your child to receive feedback and personalized direction from the course instructor.